recursedoka/album/README.md

 parameter must be matched, and they are matched in the order they are defined in the parameter list.
 These must precede all optional parameters.

-The binding specifier may be a list.
-If it is, the first value of the list can either be the unquoted symbol `optional` or `keyword`.

-If the first item in the list is the unquoted symbol `optional`, then an optional argument is specified, meaning this parameter does not need to be matched in the argument list.
-The second symbol is the name to bind the matched argument to, if it was matched.
-Then any number of key value pairs can be specified as optionals.
-All optional parameters must follow nonoptional parameters.
-These parameter forms are matched in the order they are defined in the parameter list.

-If the first item in the list is the unquoted symbol `keyword`, then a keyword argument is specified, meaning this parameter should be specified by an optional key-value pair.
-The second item in the list is an unquoted symbol to bind the value afer the keyword to, if it was specified.
+If the binding specifier is a list, then a keyword parameter is specified, meaning this parameter should be specified by an optional key-value pair.
+The first item in the list is an unquoted symbol to bind the value after the keyword to, if it was specified.
+The second item in the list is the keyword for which the value should be found in the argument list.
 Keyword parameters need no order, since they are specified by a key anywhere in the argument list.
-The third item in the list is the keyword for which the value should be found in the argument list.

-Both of these binding specified share a number of options, as follows.
+This form has a number of options, as follows.

 The `:default` option specifies a value to bind to the symbol if it was not matched with a value in the argument list.